Health Without Borders

 For more information on York’s Global Health degree, visit the Global Health website.

-All students, whether in the BA or BSc options, are exposed to the major issues that are at the forefront of global health through core courses, including:
+All students, whether in the BA or BSc options, take the same core courses that explore the major issues at the forefront of global health including:

 - Global Health Governance and Leadership